Open Network for Digital Commerce: Concerns

-Industry is raising concerns on the liability of network participants for consumer complaints and the implementation of ecommerce rules on various stakeholders.
-There is also pertaining questions regarding third-party network policy audits and whether it will include search algorithms.
-Experts are discussing how stakeholders can make sure that any entity developing both buyer and seller side app on ONDC must be stopped from gaming the system.
-Companies and ONDC are also trying to resolve the issue of network disruption liability and uptime guarantee.
-Private sector is waiting for traction before they make any big, long term investment on ONDC.
+Industry is raising concerns about network participants' liability for consumer complaints and the implementation of e-commerce rules across various stakeholders.
+There are also pertinent questions regarding third-party network policy audits and whether they will include search algorithms.
+Experts are discussing how stakeholders can ensure that any entity developing both buyer- and seller-side apps on ONDC is not gaming the system.
+Companies and ONDC are also trying to resolve the issues of network-disruption liability and uptime guarantees.
+The private sector is waiting for traction before they make any significant, long-term investment in ONDC.

-According to JM Financial, ONDC getting data, algorithms of customer buying behavior from larger e-commerce players is a challenge.
+According to JM Financial, ONDC faces the challenge of obtaining data and algorithms on customer buying behaviour from larger e-commerce players.
 ONDC framework limits data usage and storage which affects interoperability.
 As per CEO T Koshy, ONDC will not subsidize pricing for customers using shareholders money.
 Instead it will focus more on innovation and special value addition to product.
 Government told ONDC to prepare detail report on grievance redressal mechanism and submit it by the end of September 2022.
 The system needs to be robust and competitive.
-Third-party agency will handle Online Dispute Resolution (ODR) by checking digital trail left by individual orders.
-Customers can check complaint status and how many are resolved.
-It will involved in the final rating of the merchants.
-ONDC will record all complaints filed against a merchant which will be linked directly to the network-wide reputation index that tabulates percentages of complaints raised, resolved or not resolved, as well as those that consumers may choose to take to consumer courts.
-The draft ODR policy will published by an expert committee of NITI Aayog.
-ONDC dashboard will publish monthly statistics of complaints received by seller side apps.
-On 2 September 2022, ONDC invited public feedback on Issue and Grievance Management Structure (IGMS) resolving buyer and seller complaints.
-The mechanism will be similar to what non-profit company Sahamati uses for their Account Aggregator Network but much faster and traceable.
+Third-party agency will handle Online Dispute Resolution (ODR) by checking the digital trail left by individual orders.
+Customers can check the complaint status and how many are resolved.
+It will be involved in the final rating of the merchants.
+ONDC will record all complaints filed against a merchant, which will be linked directly to the network-wide reputation index that tabulates percentages of complaints raised, resolved, or unresolved, as well as those that consumers may choose to take to consumer courts.
+The draft ODR policy will be published by an expert committee of NITI Aayog.
+The ONDC dashboard will publish monthly statistics of complaints received by seller-side apps.
+On 2 September 2022, ONDC invited public feedback on the Issue and Grievance Management Structure (IGMS), resolving buyer and seller complaints.
+The mechanism will be similar to what non-profit company Sahamati uses for their Account Aggregator Network, but much faster and traceable.

+According to Consumer Affairs Secretary Rohit Kumar Singh, for customers to receive satisfactory service, ONDC must address the liability issue.
+Additionally, he alerted T Koshy, CEO of ONDC, of the problem, saying that without it, ONDC could not be able to serve customers.